splunk-soar-connectors/parser/manual_readme_content.md

 [comment]: # "either express or implied.
 See the License for the specific language governing permissions"
 [comment]: # "and limitations under the License."
 [comment]: # ""
 This app will ignore the HTTP_PROXY and HTTPS_PROXY environment variables.

-## Defusedxml

-This app uses the defusedxml module, which is licensed under the Python Software Foundation License (PSFL), Copyright 1991-1995 by Stichting Mathematisch Centrum, Amsterdam, The Netherlands.

 ## URL Extraction